The Bachelor (American TV series) season 21: Post-show

 Nick and Vanessa announced their breakup on August 25, 2017.

 Vanessa married Josh Wolfe on August 20, 2021.
 They have one son together, Winston Franco, who was born on September 29, 2022.

+Nick made a cameo on the season 18 Family Guy episode, "Yacht Rocky".
+Peter talks to Nick and inquires about him and Vanessa, to which says that they broke up.
+Peter then says that he would "murder his family for one hour with Corinne".